 Travel insurance

 Regrettably, this is an area that is still fraught with danger for the unwary traveller.
-Most travel insurance policies purchased these days, whether direct from low cost airlines, travel agents, insurance brokers or direct from an insurance company, will have a general exclusion in respect of claims arising out of a pre-existing condition.
+Most travel insurance policies purchased these days, whether direct from low-cost airlines, travel agents, insurance brokers, or direct from an insurance company, will have a general exclusion in respect of claims arising out of a pre-existing condition.

-This means that someone with diabetes who finds themselves suffering from complications while abroad would have to pay their own hospital bills, unless they had disclosed their condition in advance to their insurer and received confirmation in writing that they would be covered.
+This means that someone with diabetes who finds themselves suffering from complications while abroad would have to pay their hospital bills, unless they had disclosed their condition in advance to their insurer and received confirmation in writing that they would be covered.

 Even if they were hospitalised for another reason, say a car accident, and their treatment was complicated by their diabetes they would be refused cover.
 The good news is that cover is available so don’t get caught out.